-So the first time I made it was… a disaster.
-I had no idea the pot would take time to reach pressure, so I started cooking about 15 minutes before my then 1-year-old would be ready for dinner (always a rookie mistake).
+So the first time I made this Italian Sausage Pasta was… a disaster.
+I had no idea the Instant Pot would take time to reach pressure, so I started cooking about 15 minutes before my then 1-year-old would be ready for dinner (always a rookie mistake).

 It still tasted fine, in the end, but I knew it could be so much better.

 So I made it about 10 more times over the next few weeks (it really is a SUPER easy weeknight meal), each time changing it, little by little.